yehudastern/server-client-assighnment/README.md

      ./client.out ip port

-added classes:
+Added classes:

-get input:
+Get input:

 - The GetInput class is used to read in data from a dataset and store it in a vector of pairs, where each pair consists of a vector of doubles and a string.
-The GetInput class also gets the information the client sends and converts it into a vector of doubles, a distance method, and a k (the k closest vectors to check). if the information the user entered is wrong it saves that. it can than be used to fuel the knn class to get the results.
+The GetInput class also gets the information the client sends and converts it into a vector of doubles, a distance method, and a k (the k closest vectors to check).
+If the information the user entered is wrong it saves that.
+It can than be used to fuel the knn class to get the results.

-server class:
+Server class:

-client class:
+Client class:

 - This code defines a class ClientClass for a client in a client-server network communication.
 The client can send and receive messages to and from a server, and the class provides methods for connecting to the server, sending messages, and receiving messages.